pattonj6/c3FinalProject/README.md

 ==================================================================
-Human Activity Recognition Using Smartphones - A Summarized Tidy Dataset jpatton
+Human Activity Recognition Using Smartphones - A Summarized Tidy Dataset pattonj6
 12/19/2015

 =================================================================
 The original dataset (reference [1]) contained a test set (21 person subjects) and training set (9 person subjects) of data collected from smartphone movement (accelerometer and gyroscope).

-We combined the separated datasets into a single data table with person subjects and activities performed.
-The combined data table was summarized into a "tidy data" set - 1) one observation per row and 2) one variable per column.
+   * We combined the separated, measurement datasets into a single data table with person subjects and activities performed.
+   * The combined data table was summarized into a "tidy data" set - 1) one observation per row and 2) one variable per column.

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities
 (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.